-Member Memberships of (a) other statutory supervisory boards and (b) comparable German and foreign supervisory bodies of corporations Frank Stangenberg-Haverkamp Darmstadt, Vice Chairman of the Executive Board and General Partner of E. Merck KG, Chairman (a) - Fortas AG, Rösrath (Chairman) - M.A.X.
-Automation AG, Düsseldorf (since 6/20/11) (b) - Travel Asset Group Ltd., Feltham, United Kingdom (Chairman) Johannes Baillou Vienna, Austria, Managing Partner of Bondi Immobilien-Consulting GmbH, Vienna (a) - Supervisory Board of Merck KGaA, Darmstadt Jon Baumhauer Munich, Chairman of the Executive Board and General Partner of E. Merck KG no board positions Frank Binder Zurich, Switzerland Managing Director of Novarca Deutschland GmbH, Frankfurt/Main (a) - Supervisory Board of Merck KGaA, Darmstadt - Landbell AG für Rückhol-Systeme, Mainz (Chairman) (b) - Board of Directors Athena AG, Zurich (until 12/16/11) - Board of Directors BMR-Yachting AG, Zurich (Chairman)

-Member Memberships of (a) other statutory supervisory boards and (b) comparable German and foreign supervisory bodies of corporations Wolfgang Büchele Mannheim, Member of the Board of Directors of Kemira Oy, Finland (a) - Supervisory Board of Merck KGaA, Darmstadt (b) - BorsodChem Zrt, Kazincbarcika, Hungary (Chairman of the Board until 1/31/11, Member of the Board of Directors from 2/1/11 until 12/13/11) - First Chemical Holding Kft, Budapest, Hungary (until 12/31/11) - Kemira Oy, Helsinki, Finland Rolf Krebs Mainz, Retired physician (a) - Supervisory Board of Merck KGaA, Darmstadt - Epigenomics AG, Berlin (Chairman) - Ganymed Pharmaceuticals AG, Mainz (Chairman) - Merz GmbH & Co.
-KGaA, Frankfurt - Merz Pharmaceuticals GmbH, Frankfurt - Senator GmbH & Co.
-KGaA, Frankfurt (b) - Air Liquide S.A., Paris Hans-Jürgen Leuchs Ingelheim, Retired graduate chemist (a) - Supervisory Board of Merck KGaA, Darmstadt (b) - Zeton B.V., Enschede, Netherlands - Zeton International Inc., Burlington ONT, Canada Albrecht Merck Schriesheim, Commercial Director of the Castel Peter winery, Bad Dürkheim (a) - Supervisory Board of Merck KGaA, Darmstadt Theo Siegert Düsseldorf, Managing Partner of Haen Carstanjen & Söhne, Düsseldorf (a) - Supervisory Board of Merck KGaA, Darmstadt - Deutsche Bank AG, Frankfurt - E.ON AG, Düsseldorf - Henkel AG & Co.
-KGaA, Düsseldorf - Board of Directors DKSH Holding Ltd., Zurich, Switzerland
+Member Memberships of (a) statutory supervisory boards and (b) comparable German and foreign supervisory bodies of corporations Frank Stangenberg-Haverkamp Darmstadt, Vice Chairman of the Executive Board and General Partner of E. Merck KG, Chairman (a) - Fortas AG, Rösrath (Chairman) M.A.X.
+Automation AG, Düsseldorf (b) - Oras Invest.
+Ltd., Helsinki, Finland (member of the Board of Directors) (since March 29, 2012) Johannes Baillou Vienna, Austria, Managing Partner of Bondi Immobilien-Consulting GmbH, Vienna (a) - Merck KGaA, Darmstadt Jon Baumhauer Munich, Chairman of the Executive Board and General Partner of E. Merck KG no board positions Frank Binder Zurich, Switzerland Managing Director of Novarca Deutschland GmbH, Frankfurt/Main (a) - Merck KGaA, Darmstadt - Landbell AG für Rückhol-Systeme, Mainz (Chairman) (b) - BMR-Yachting AG, Zurich (Chairman) - Lloyd Yachts, SAM, Monaco (Chairman) (since March 14, 2012) Wolfgang Büchele Mannheim, Member of the Board of Directors of Kemira Oyj, Finland (a) - Merck KGaA, Darmstadt (b) - Kemira Oyj, Helsinki, Finnland Rolf Krebs Mainz, Physician (a) - Merck KGaA, Darmstadt Epigenomics AG, Berlin (Chairman) (until April 2012) Ganymed Pharmaceuticals AG, Mainz (Chairman) Merz GmbH & Co.
+KGaA, Frankfurt Merz Pharmaceuticals GmbH, Frankfurt Senator GmbH & Co KGaA, Frankfurt (until June 2012) (b) - Air Liquide S.A., Paris (until May 10, 2012) Hans-Jürgen Leuchs Ingelheim, Graduate chemist (a) - Merck KGaA, Darmstadt (b) - Zeton B.V., Enschede, Netherlands - Zeton International Inc., Burlington ONT, Canada Albrecht Merck Schriesheim, Commercial Director of the Castel Peter winery, Bad Dürkheim (a) - Merck KGaA, Darmstadt Theo Siegert Düsseldorf, Managing Partner of Haen Carstanjen & Söhne, Düsseldorf (a) - Merck KGaA, Darmstadt - Deutsche Bank AG, Frankfurt (until May 2012) - E.ON AG, Düsseldorf - Henkel AG &t Co KGaA, Düsseldorf (b) - DKSH Holding Ltd., Zurich, Switzerland

 The Board of Partners supervises the Executive Board in its management of the company.
 It informs itself about the business matters of Merck KGaA, and may inspect and examine the company's accounts and other business documents, and the assets for this purpose.
-According to Article 13 (4) of the Articles of Association of Merck KGaA, the Executive Board requires the approval of E. Merck for transactions that are beyond the scope of the Group's ordinary business activities.
+According to Article 13 (4) of the Articles of Association of Merck KGaA, the Executive Board requires the approval of E. Merck KG for transactions that are beyond the scope of the Group's ordinary business activities.
 For such transactions to be approved, approval must first be obtained from the Board of Partners of E. Merck KG.
 The Board of Partners convenes as and when necessary; however, it meets at least four times a year.
 The members of the Executive Board of Merck KGaA are invited to all meetings of the Board of Partners, unless the Board of Partners resolves otherwise in individual cases.
 The members of the Board of Partners may convene a joint meeting with the Supervisory Board of Merck KGaA if so agreed by the chairmen of the two boards.